 Books are on reserve at the library, and permanent links to articles have been provided.
 Those who desire personal copies of books should search for copies from on-line providers; we recommend you purchase them used.
-Additional recommended readings, for use in studying for general exams if you are serious about research in IR, have been included a well.
+Additional "recommended" readings, of use in studying for general exams, have been included a well.

-SEMINAR SCHEDULE AND READINGS
+SEMINAR SCHEDULE